-Whether you’re a solo jazz musician, a drummer in a rock band, or part of a folk duo, one of the most important pages on your music website is your electronic press kit page.
-It’s the gateway to getting you booked at new venues.
+Whether you’re a solo jazz musician, the singer in a rock band, or part of a folk duo, one of the most important pages on your music website is your electronic press kit page.
+Your EPK is the gateway to getting booked at new venues.

-There is so much content to put on an EPK page that it can be hard to create something that is both well-organized, and visually appealing.
-Here are a few stunning examples of EPKs that hit the mark in all areas, from strong music, to eye-catching images, and a clear layout.
+There’s so much content to put on an EPK page that it can be hard to create something that is both well-organized and visually appealing at once.

 Highlight your strengths